fjarri/orolo/README.rst

   - When there are no forward events, slowly fade away the last event
   - Color is set in preferences, proportional to distance from now
 - Find a way to specifically mark events (like, process only start date etc).
 Notes maybe?
+- Add "Launch on startup" to Preferences
+- Allow the menulet to be moved around the menubar, like others (with Cmd key pressed).